tube0013/tube_gateways/models/current/tubeszb-cc2652-poe-2022/readme.md

 Recommend the ESPHome Flasher tool: https://github.com/esphome/esphome-flasher/releases

 Windows will require the CH340 Serial driver.
-I version can be found [downloaded here](https://www.olimex.com/Products/Breadboarding/BB-CH340T/resources/CH341SER.zip)
+A version can be found [downloaded here](https://www.olimex.com/Products/Breadboarding/BB-CH340T/resources/CH341SER.zip)

 Partially removed the board from the case to access the microUSB port on the Olimex ESP32-PoE module.
 Use a USB cable (not power only) to connect the the board to the computer doing the flashing.
 Reminder do not connect USB and Powered ethernet concurrently.

-After the flashing completes you can tap the ERST button to do a first boot of the new FW while showing the console in the flashing tool window to confirm it was flashed okay.
+After the flashing completes the esp32 will automatically reset and boot the new FW while showing the console in the flashing tool window to confirm it was flashed okay.

 ## CC2652 Firmware Flashing